 Some extra considerations have to be made when farming for Microgreens on a larger scale.
-When there is no possibility of Microgreens farming in an indoor area, then a greenhouse or a hoop house is a possibility for a year round production.
-A hoop house can be constructed with low cost or recycled materials.
+When there is no possibility of Microgreens farming in an indoor area, then a greenhouse or a hoop house is a possibility for year-round production.
+A hoop house can be constructed with low-cost or recycled materials.

 Heat mats: electric heat mat is used during the winter to heat the beds in the growing area without dissipating the entire heat to the hoop house.
 A much cheaper and efficient source of heating is through growing mats with the hot fluid circulating system.
 Glycol fluid is used as a heating fluid in these systems which circulate through the mats.